Frequently Asked Questions

 The biggest danger to granite is oil stain, which gives the appearance of darkening the stone.

 The good news is stain(s) can be removed with the use of a poultice!
 Sometimes it takes a number of applications of the poultice to remove all of the stain.
-In over 4000 jobs, we have encountered exactly two stain issues and were successful in removing both stains.
+In over 10,000 jobs, we have encountered exactly two stain issues and were successful in removing both stains.

 Heat: Granite can take heat to approximately 2500 degrees.
 Hot pots and pans can be set directly onto granite but heat may discolor the sealer/resin coating, so hot pads or trivets are still advised.
 This is not true for quartz products.
 They will scorch and discolor above about 400 degrees.
 Quartz is also susceptible to heat shock from hot pots and pans.

 Stability: Once your granite is in place, it is very stable.
 However, you should avoid sitting or standing on your countertops.
 While this will not usually cause a problem for the countertop, it is not advisable, especially around cooktop holes, sink holes and overhangs.